isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-02-post-chaplin-in-singapore.md

 “My outstanding memory of Singapore is of Chinese actors who performed at the New World Amusement Park, children who were extraordinarily gifted and well read, for their plays consisted of many Chinese classics by the great Chinese poets… The play I saw lasted three nights… Sometimes it is better not to understand the language, for nothing could have affected me more poignantly than the last act, the ironic tones of music, the whining strings, the thundering clash of gongs and the piercing, husky voice of the banished young prince crying out in the anguish of a lost soul… as he made his final exit”.[^32]

-On 6 May 1932, after an extended 15-day sojourn in Singapore, the Chaplin brothers departed Singapore for Japan on the NYK vessel Terukuni Maru.
+On 6 May 1932, after an extended 15-day sojourn in Singapore, the Chaplin brothers departed Singapore for Japan on the NYK vessel *Terukuni Maru*.
 They would both come back to visit Singapore again, but not together: Charles in 1936 and 1961; and Sydney in 1937.

-Chaplin Returns to Singapore in 1936
+#### **Chaplin Returns to Singapore in 1936**

-Almost exactly four years later, soon after Charles Chaplin’s latest film Modern Times was completed and released, he made his second trip to Singapore.
+Almost exactly four years later, soon after Charles Chaplin’s latest film *Modern Times* was completed and released, he made his second trip to Singapore.

 <div style="background-color: white;"><img style="width:700px" src="/images/Vol-13-issue-1/chaplin-in-singapore/07_charliechaplin.jpg">Charles Chaplin’s silent film <i>Modern Times</i> premiered at the Capitol Theatre on 12 May 1936, barely a month after Chaplin left Singapore. <i>The Morning Tribune, 21 April 1936, p.
 20.</i></div>

-Modern Times would be the last film in which the affable Tramp, Chaplin’s universally recognised screen persona, would appear.
-Produced in the middle of the decade-long Great Depression and capturing the angst of the period, Modern Times is a tragicomedy depicting, among other themes, the struggles of work life in the era of rising industrial automation.
+*Modern Times* would be the last film in which the affable Tramp, Chaplin’s universally recognised screen persona, would appear.
+Produced in the middle of the decade-long Great Depression and capturing the angst of the period, *Modern Times* is a tragicomedy depicting, among other themes, the struggles of work life in the era of rising industrial automation.

-Chaplin was accompanied on his second visit to Asia by his new fiancée and favourite leading lady, the glamorous Paulette Goddard (1910−1990), who was cast as his co-star and love interest in Modern Times.
+Chaplin was accompanied on his second visit to Asia by his new fiancée and favourite leading lady, the glamorous Paulette Goddard (1910−1990), who was cast as his co-star and love interest in *Modern Times*.

 <div style="background-color: white;"><img style="width:700px" src="/images/Vol-13-issue-1/chaplin-in-singapore/08_charliechaplin.jpg">Film still from <i>Modern Times</i>.
 This was the last film in which the affable Tramp, Chaplin’s now universally recognised screen persona, would appear.
 Produced during the Great Depression years, the film depicts the struggles of work life in the era of rising industrial automation. <i>Courtesy of Modern Times © Roy Export S.A.S.</i></div>

 Travelling with them was Paulette’s mother, Alta Mae Goddard, acting as a chaperone, and Chaplin’s new secretary-cum-valet, Frank Yonemori.
-Sailing via Yokohama, Shanghai, Canton and Hong Kong, the party arrived in Singapore on the Suwa Maru – the same ship that had brought Chaplin to Singapore in 1932 – on 18 March 1936.
+Sailing via Yokohama, Shanghai, Canton and Hong Kong, the party arrived in Singapore on the *Suwa Maru* – the same ship that had brought Chaplin to Singapore in 1932 – on 18 March 1936.

-This time, sailing from the East across the South China Sea, the Suwa Maru docked at Clifford Pier, which had been built in 1933.
+This time, sailing from the East across the South China Sea, the *Suwa Maru* docked at Clifford Pier, which had been built in 1933.
 Even before their arrival, there had been much speculation about Chaplin’s and Goddard’s rumoured wedding (this would have been Chaplin’s third marriage), which was said to have taken place either in Shanghai or Canton, or perhaps soon to be solemnised in Singapore.
 On 16 March 1936, *The Malaya Tribune* reported in an attention-grabbing headline that “Charlie Chaplin May Be Married in Singapore”; a few days later on 19 March, the front-page headline in *The Singapore Free Press* read “Chaplin Mysterious About Marriage”. [^33]

 <div style="background-color: white;"><img style="width:700px" src="/images/Vol-13-issue-1/chaplin-in-singapore/09_charliechaplin.jpg">Charles Chaplin flanked by Alta Mae Goddard (left) and Paulette Goddard on their arrival in Singapore on the Suwa Maru on 18 March 1936. <i>The Singapore Free Press, 19 March 1936, p.
 1.</i></div>